Don't read too much into green shoots, it's a mechanical rebound: Subbarao

-"I don't believe we should read too much into the green shoots that you refer to.
-What we've been seeing is just a mechanical rebound from the depressed base of the lockdown; it will be misleading to see it as a signal of a durable recovery," Subbarao told PTI in an interview.
+“I don’t believe we should read too much into the green shoots that you refer to.
+What we’ve been seeing is just a mechanical rebound from the depressed base of the lockdown; it will be misleading to see it as a signal of a durable recovery,” Subbarao said.

 “The pandemic is still spiralling, the number of daily cases is rising and it is spreading to newer regions,” he added.